 Look for Month-to-Month Rentals

 Month-to-month storage offers college students flexibility without any commitment.
-This allows you to rent a unit for the duration you need, whether it’s for the entire school year or just short-term over the summer.
+This allows you to rent a unit for the duration you need, whether it’s for the entire school year or just short-term over the summer break.

 Choose a Storage Facility Near Campus